We started in the class ENTREP 225, Principles of Entrepreneurship. Our first entrepreneurial venture: Christmas in October.

 December 2016 - Prototype #2.

 Our first "real" prototype came from a manufacturer in China.
 It was great to receive a sample of something we designed!
-The product was pretty close to what we wanted but the lead time, language barrier, and oversees shipping didn't align with our vision or mission so we continued to search for US-based manufacturing.
+The product was pretty close to what we wanted but the lead time, language barrier, and overseas shipping didn't align with our vision or mission so we continued to search for US-based manufacturing.

 Here's the prototype when it traveled to Kenya with Jacob!

 January 2017 - Garage residency.

 When we got back from winter break, we gained access to residency in The Garage, Northwestern's incubator for innovation and entrepreneurship.
 This is when we really got to work.

 Our first project in The Garage: developing a Kickstarter campaign to launch our product!
 We hacked it all together ourselves; here's Ellen recording the audio for our video.